redox-os/book/src/coding-and-building.md

 make live
 ```

-In the directory `build/x86_64/my-config`, you will find the file `livedisk.iso`.
+In the directory `build/x86_64/my-config`, you will find the file `redox-live.iso`.
 Follow the instructions on the [Testing on Real Hardware](#testing-on-real-hardware) section and test out your change.

 ### Test Your Changes (out of the Redox build system)